getify/eslint-plugin-proper-arrows/README.md

 ## Overview

-The **proper-arrows** ESLint Plugin defines rules that control the definitions of `=>` arrow functions, restricting them to a narrower and more proper usage.
+The **proper-arrows** ESLint plugin provides rules that control the definitions of `=>` arrow functions, restricting them to a narrower and more proper/readable form.

 The rules defined in this plugin: